abouzia/wp-meta-tag-genius/README.md

-# Meta Tag Genius
+# Meta Tags Genius

-Meta Tag Genius is a WordPress plugin that allows you to manage and customize meta tags for your website.
+Meta Tags Genius is a WordPress plugin that allows you to manage and customize meta tags for your website.

 ## Installation